-Ahome’s risk of flooding—from hurricanes or a huge downpour—is probably not the first thing you’d think to check.
-However, the fact is that many U.S. homes lie within flood zones, so it’s essential to size up this potential and take precautions if necessary—well before you might end up underwater.
+A home’s risk of flooding—from hurricanes or a huge downpour—is probably not the first thing you’d think to check.
+Ideally, you want to size up this potential and take precautions if necessary well before you might end up underwater!

 So how can you find out if your home is in a flood zone—and if it is, how can you assess the size of this risk and what protections can you put in place?
 Whether you own a home or are looking to buy, here’s how to figure that out.